mustafas18/TeachingPlatform/README.md

 ## Technical Description

 The project is based on monolithic architecture.
+In the project, The domain-driven design approach is applied.
+However, event store is not implemented yet.
+I encourage programmers to contribute.

-In the project, I try to employ Domain-driven design concepts such as aggregates, commands, events, and etc.
+In the project, clients sends request to command services.
-I try to follow SOLID principal.
-I mostly use commands.
 MediatR is used in the controllers.
-Using Mediator pattern in controller is my thesis, which may be criticised by other developers.
+Using Mediator pattern in controller is my idea, which may be criticised by other developers.
+Here is  the diagram:

+Cient ---> Command Sevice ---> Event
+                 |
+                 |
+                 Repository